sumn2u/annotate-lab/README.md

 ```
 ### YOLO Format [[documentation page]](https://annotate-docs.dwaste.live/fundamentals/set-up-and-run/outputs#yolo-format)

 YOLO format is also supported by A.Lab.
-Below is an example of annotated ripe and unripe tomatoes.The entire dataset can be found on [Kaggle](https://www.kaggle.com/datasets/sumn2u/riped-and-unriped-tomato-dataset).
+Below is an example of annotated ripe and unripe tomatoes.
+The entire dataset can be found on [Kaggle](https://www.kaggle.com/datasets/sumn2u/riped-and-unriped-tomato-dataset).
 In this example, `0` represents ripe tomatoes and `1` represents unripe ones.

 ![yolo_annotation_example](./sample_images/yolo_annotation_example.png)